 Applying for a used car loan – what you need

 Some lenders want a little more information than what you would normally give for a regular car loan.
 For a used car, your lender may ask what the VIN number is in order to verify whether or not it is a stolen vehicle or if there is money still owed on it.

 Other items your lender may ask for may include the:

 But this is just the start.
 The nitty gritty is in proving your identity, residence and income.
 Why?
-Because you can’t be an imposter who attempts to borrow a lot of money, make little or no repayments while running off with the goods.
-The world doesn't work like that!
-You need to verify your esitance and prove that you're a suitable candidate for borrowing money.
+You need to verify you are who you say you are and prove that you're a suitable candidate for borrowing money.
 It’s a trust thing!

 So be prepared to take ID items like:

 - utility bills